 |The purpose of this page is to help you understand the RPL (Recognition of Prior and Concurrent Learning) Policy and the steps needed to complete your RPL application.|

-Recognition of Prior Learning (RPL) is defined as: “the process by which prior learning is given a value.
-It is a means by which prior learning is formally identified, assessed and acknowledged”.
+Recognition of Prior and Concurrent Learning (RPL) is defined as: “a process by which learning is formally identified, assessed and given a value”.

-Please ensure you have read this guide and the Recognition of Prior Learning Academic Policy and confirm with your Programme/School Office that RPL applications to have prior learning recognised to count towards the credit requirements of your programme are accepted by the Board governing your programme.
+Please ensureyou have read this guide and the Recognition of Prior and Concurrent Learning Policyand confirm with your Programme/School Office that RPL applications to have prior learning recognised to count towards the credit requirements of your programme are accepted by the Board governing your programme.

-UCD encourages lifelong learning and provides the opportunity for prior learning to be recognised.
-Students can apply to have prior learning recognised for the purposes of admission into a UCD programme of study, or credit applied towards a UCD programme of study (for example to replace elective credits in a Stage), or transfer into or between UCD programmes.
-The Recognition of Prior Learning Policy, and all supporting documentation, applies to all UCD programmes at undergraduate and graduate levels.
+UCD encourages lifelong learning and provides the opportunity for prior and concurrent learning to be recognised.
+Students can apply to have prior and concurrent learning recognised for the purposes of admission into a UCD programme of study, or credit applied towards a UCD programme of study (for example to replace elective credits in a Stage), or transfer into or between UCD programmes.
+The Recognition of Prior and Concurrent Learning Policy, and all supporting documentation, applies to all UCD programmes at undergraduate and graduate levels.

-If you would like to have prior learning recognised to count towards your UCD programme you should complete the RPL application form if:
+If you would like to have prior or concurrent learning recognised to count towards your UCD programme you should complete the RPL application form if: